A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Approach for Possible Feasible Solution Recovery

 However, minimizing the trace itself is also computationally expensive due to its nonconvex nature.
-We further propose to use its convex upper bound as the followings.
+We further propose to use trace's convex upper bound as the following.
 Note that this upper bound is valid for all BMIs of this type (\ref{eq:BMIs}).

 From (\ref{eq:expendBMI}) we can obtain the trace relation as:

 As $Z^TZ+J^TJ \in \mathbb{S}^+$ implies $\Tr \{Z^TZ+J^TJ\} \geq 0$, thus: